-Today however, the challenge for most VARs is to cut through all of the cybersecurity vendor ‘noise’ to determine which companies provide the most value to both their business and their client’s needs.
-Since most cyberattacks continue to begin with a malicious message, it should come as no surprise that email security and phishing mitigation frequently top that ever growing necessities list.
-But with numerous anti-phishing options spanning secure email gateways to phishing awareness training and advanced phishing threat protection, among others, VARs have their work cut out for them to understand the nuisances of each technology, and what makes one approach more valuable to them than the others.
+Today, however, the challenge for most VARs is to cut through all of the cybersecurity vendor ‘noise’ to determine which companies provide the most value to both their business and their client’s needs.
+Since most cyberattacks continue to begin with a malicious message, it should come as no surprise that email security and phishing mitigation frequently top that ever-growing necessities list.
+But with numerous anti-phishing options spanning secure email gateways to phishing awareness training and advanced phishing threat prevention and protection, among others, VARs have their work cut out for them to understand the nuisances of each technology, and what makes one approach more valuable to them than the others.

 Bringing Better Email Phishing Threat Protection to the Channel